EladShmulevich/sqe-hw3/README.md

 Each of the testing methods is elaborated in its own directory.

 ## Results
-Update all README.md files (except for d-e, see Section 1).
-Specifically, replace all $$*TODO*…$$ according to the instructions inside the $$.
+Update all README.md files

 ## Detected Bugs
-We detected the following bugs:
+We detected the following bug:

 1. Bug 1:
-   1. General description: ...
+   1. General description: User have 2 pieces of the product on his cart while the quantity of the product is actually 1.
    2. Steps to reproduce: ...
-   3. Expected result: ...
+   3. Expected result: Error message for the user, "we apologize but there was an error"
-   4. Actual result: ...
+   4. Actual result: no error shown
-   5. Link to the bug report: (you are encouraged to report the bug to the developers of the software)
-2. Bug 2: ...

-$$*TODO* if you did not detect the bug, you can delete this section$$